- PINES Questions: Library Cards

 There are a few reasons why you might receive an error:

-- You already have the book on hold.
-You cannot place the same book on hold if you already have a hold placed on it.
+- You already have the item on hold.
+You cannot place the same item on hold if you already have a hold placed on it.

 - You have reached the 50 item hold limit.
 You may have up to 50 items requested for hold for you at one time.